Inspiring Compassion. Ending Cruelty

 Johnathan SkinnerSoftware Engineer

-Johnathan Skinner is our director of information technology, overseeing the organization’s impressive catalogue of websites.
+Johnathan Skinner is our software engineer, overseeing the organization’s impressive catalogue of websites.
 Wellsprings of information on the benefits of veganism and the cruel plight of farmed animals, MFA’s websites are visited by thousands of people every day.
 Johnathan began his professional career as a video game programmer, landing a job as a game creator for Nintendo just one year out of high school.

 Krista HiddemaManaging Director, Canada